 Three gravel drains that convey flow from the Impoundment to Pond P1-P3 were observed and were found to be unobstructed.
-There was no water ponded at the inlet end of the drains, and there is no evidence that they are not functioning correctly.
+There was no water ponded at the inlet end of the two westernmost drains, and there is no evidence that they are not functioning correctly.
+Shallow ponded water was observed upstream of the easternmost drain.
+However, recent heavy rainfall was recorded preceding the inspection and the inlet of the drain appeared unobstructed.

 A pipe carries flow from Pond P1-P3 to Pond P4.
-Excessive vegetation had previously been cleared from around the inlet and should be regularly maintained.
+The inlet was not observed during the inspection.
+The inlet area should be cleared of vegetation to allow observation and maintenance.